tsykoduk/greg.nokes.name/_posts/2022-09-14-raised-bars.md

 -- [Steve Jobs](https://www.computerworld.com/article/2735412/steve-jobs-interview--one-on-one-in-1995.html?page=2)

 This is one of the reasons that I am very excited to be working with the team that shipped [Postgres Playgrounds](https://www.crunchydata.com/blog/learn-postgres-at-the-playground).
 The opportunity this sort of technology showcases is exactly what we need!
 Let's build more playgrounds.
 I want to see a playground for all computer languages.
 Let's work as a community on getting these tools into more and more hands, and let's lower that bar.

+In a slack discussion about the BBS era, a friend said this

+>I miss those days
+>It just felt like anything was possible
+>That’s what I want tech learners to feel, that feeling we had as kids

+-- Michelle G.